 Get Help.
 Get Better.
 Get Your Life Back.

-A person who engages in destructive behaviors might suffer from an alcohol or drug addiction.
-Oftentimes, individuals who use substances as coping mechanisms had a troubled past and use alcohol and drugs to numb their feelings.
-They seek short-term relief for their pain, and alcohol and drugs provide the perfect outlet – in their minds – to achieve their goal.
-However, the negative feelings and uncomfortable emotions always come back, making this a dangerous habit in the long run.
+- A person who engages in self destructive behaviors might suffer from an alcohol or drug addiction.
+Individuals who use substances as coping mechanisms frequently have a troubled past and abuse alcohol and drugs to numb their feelings.
+They seek short-term relief for their pain, and alcohol and drugs provide the perfect outlet in their minds to achieve their goal.
+However, negative feelings and uncomfortable emotions always come back, making this a dangerous habit in the long run.

-While being too sensitive is often a genetic trait and can’t be helped, some individuals who feel things more deeply use this as a way to manipulate people.
-For instance, if someone feels as though they have to walk on eggshells around a person, this is self-destructive behavior.
+- Self destructive behavior in relationships while being too sensitive is often a genetic trait and can’t be helped; some individuals who feel things more deeply use this to manipulate people.
+For instance, if someone feels like they have to walk on eggshells around a person, this is self-destructive behavior.
 The overly sensitive person might not mean to make them feel this way, but they still use their emotions to control the person or situation.

-People might think there’s no harm in trying to please others, but some people take this to the extreme.
-Letting others walk all over you just to keep them happy only results in your own misery.
-Moreover, will take advantage of your self-sacrificing behavior and won’t respect you.
-This self-destructive behavior is usually overlooked because it seems relatively harmless; in the end, however, it causes pain for both parties involved.
+- People might think there’s no danger in trying to please others, but some individuals take this to the extreme.
+You are letting others walk all over you to keep them happy only results in your misery.
+Moreover, they will take advantage of your self-sacrificing behavior and won’t respect you.
+This self-destructive behavior is usually overlooked because it seems relatively harmless; in the end, however, self destructive relationship behavior causes pain for both parties involved.

-Everyone deals with negative thinking, but when it becomes all-encompassing and intrusive, it’s a cause for concern.
-Individuals who have frequent negative thoughts often suffer from a lack of control over emotions, which often lead to other problems in life.
-This destructive behavior can be overcome, however, through yoga, mindfulness meditation, or other relaxing activities that require one’s full attention.
+- Everyone deals with negative thinking, but when it becomes all-encompassing and intrusive, it’s a cause for concern.
+Individuals with frequent negative thoughts often suffer from a lack of control over emotions, which often lead to other problems in life.
+However, this destructive behavior can be overcome through yoga, mindfulness meditation, or other relaxing activities requiring full attention.

-Hiding your emotions might feel like a healthy way of dealing with them, but the exact opposite is true.
-Society encourages us to put on a mask and pretend, but many individuals are hurting deeply inside because of this.
+- Hiding your emotions might feel like a healthy way of dealing with them, but the opposite is true.
+Society encourages us to wear masks and pretend, but many individuals are deeply hurt.
 Refusing to acknowledge emotions to appease others or to appear strong will only backfire and lead to a breakdown later.

 First-class Facilities & Amenities